Camel Trophy

-Occasionally called "The Olympics of 4x4", Camel Trophy was an off-road vehicle oriented competition that was held annually between 1980 and 2000, and it was best known for its use of Land Rover vehicles over challenging terrain.
-The event took its name from its main sponsor, the Camel cigarette brand.
+Camel Trophy was an off-road vehicle-oriented competition that was held annually between 1980 and 2000.
+It was best known for its use of Land Rover vehicles over challenging terrain.
+Occasionally called "The Olympics of 4x4", the event took its name from its main sponsor, the Camel cigarette brand.

 Vehicles

 Camel Trophy originated in 1980 with three Jeep-equipped German teams exploring the Amazon Basin.
 After that first event, the organisers turned to Land Rover for support and over the course of the next twenty years, all of the Land Rover vehicle range were used.
 Range Rover, Land Rover Series III, Land Rover 90, Land Rover 110, Land Rover Defender, Land Rover Discovery, and Freelander vehicles all appeared in the distinctive "sandglow" colour scheme.

 The cars were heavily modified by Land Rover Special Vehicles with a range of expedition, recovery, and safety equipment, including: